Free US shipping $30+

 Can you use hair fibers every day?

-Yes, hair fibers are designed for daily use.
+Yes, hair fibers are designed for regular, ongoing use.
 They are a cosmetic product that sits on the surface of hair strands and washes out with standard shampoo each evening.
-The safety of daily use depends on the specific formula.
-Products with only natural ingredients carry no cumulative risk, while those with synthetic compounds can cause buildup over time.
+The safety depends on what is in the specific product.
+Products with only natural ingredients carry no long-term risk, while those with synthetic compounds can cause buildup over time.

 Do hair fibers clog pores if used daily?